arnavparekar/Dishcovery/README.md

 ## 🌟 Additional Features
 1. **Responsive UI:**
-   - Mobile-friendly, intuitive interface for recipe browsing, planning, and management.
+   - Mobile-friendly, intuitive interface for recipe browsing, recipe planning, and culinary management.
 2. **Meal Planning:**
    - Allows users to drag and drop meals into calendar slots and save their weekly meal plans to Firestore.
 2. **Review and Sharing:**